Collective motion planning for a group of robots using intermittent diffusion: Model setup

 Then the trajectories of the robots are primarily generated by the gradient flow that minimizes $\Psi(X)$, i.e.

 Following it, the robots get to the desired shape when $F(X)=0$, while minimizing $G(X)$ helps to spread out their locations in addition to avoid collisions.

-However, the path generated by such a simple gradient flow may suffer a well known shortcoming that the solution can stuck at local minimizers.
-To overcome this limitation, we borrow ideas from intermittent diffusion \cite{Chow2013}, a stochastic strategy developed for global optimization.
+However, the path generated by such a simple gradient flow may suffer a well known shortcoming that the \fix{trajectories can get trapped in locations corresponding to} local minimizers.
+To overcome this limitation, we use ideas from intermittent diffusion.
 More precisely, we intermittently add random perturbations to \eqref{gradient}, leading to the following SDEs,

 where $W(t)$ is the standard Brownian motion in $\RR^{2}$ and $\sigma(t)$ is a piecewise constant function alternating between zero and a positive value, i.e.

 Here we partition $[0,T]$ as $\cup_{k=1}^K([T_{k-1},T_k])$ with $T_0 = 0$, $T_N = T$ and $S_k \in [T_{k-1}, T_k]$.